 4. Communication Breakdowns Are Becoming Common

 Poor communication causes delays, errors, and frustration among teams.
-These issues can happen due to unclear expectations, siloed workflows, or lack of regular updates.
-Common examples of this are:
+This breakdown can happen due to unclear expectations, siloed workflows, or a lack of regular updates.
+Common examples are:

 When communication fails, tasks are repeated, and efficiency drops.
 A focused process improvement effort can help eliminate these issues.